uvdoctor/atmsimulator/README.md

 ## <a name="benefits">Benefits</a>

-There are major benefits for better customer experience, improved agility, lower maintenance cost, improved security and better colleague experience.
+There are major benefits such as better customer experience, improved agility, faster innovation, lower Total Cost of Ownership (TCO), improved security and better colleague experience.

 **_1. Better customer experience_**

+- MFEs with SSR can be personalized by customer / ATM as response can be dynamically generated on server side, thereby providing more relevant and personalized customer experience

-- Customer can get personalized and intelligent experiences in real-time (no planned downtime needed) with frequent upgrades for progressively better experience.
+- Customer can get real-time (no planned downtime needed) and frequent upgrades for progressively better experience.

 - Even if a particular MFE has issue, other MFEs can continue working so that customers can continue using other features.

-- Features can be selectively disabled depending on known issues.
+- Features can be selectively disabled for a customer / ATM depending on known issues.
 For instance, if a cash dispenser of a particular ATM isn't working, then cash withdrawal feature would be disabled just for that ATM.
 This provides a relatively better customer experience as the customer can be proactively informed about the concerned problem.

 **_2. Improved agility_**